jb55/oot_bitset/README.md

 for tracking file that tracks hundreds of one-bit flags. e.g., whether you've talked to an NPC, triggered a cutscene, etc.

-In the above example, 30 * u16 words stores up to 480 flags, each inftable ID (see below) is an index into this bitvector.
+In the above example, 30 * u16 words stores up to 480 flags, each ID (see below) is an index into this biset.

 oot_bitsets *must* operate on arrays io u16 words!